 Customers and end-users of solar rooftop systems are mainly coming from education, manufacturing and production, and healthcare industries.
 PHINMA Solar offers both standardized and tailor-fit packages, depending on the requirement of the customers.
 PHINMA Solar caters to customers located across the Philippines.
 PHINMA Solar also build rapport with local distribution utilities, who own and operate the distribution network the solar rooftop system will be connected.
-This is to ensure complete compliance to the rules and regulations set by the Department of Energy, Philippine Electrical Code, and Philippine Distribution Code, and enforced by local distribution utilities.
+This is to ensure complete compliance to the rules and regulations set by the Department of Energy, Philippine Electrical Code, and Philippine Distribution Utilities.